Magnesium - The most valuable mineral

 Whenever a muscle moves, magnesium becomes necessary.
 As an important component of over 300 enzymes, it is involved in almost all of the cell's metabolic processes.

-In addition to stabilizing cell walls and proteins, magnesium is also required for the conversion of high-energy substances such as glucose.
+In addition to stabilising cell walls and proteins, magnesium is also required for the conversion of high-energy substances such as glucose.
 Without magnesium, no energy can be provided in the body.

 And even in the transmission of stimuli between nerves and muscles, smooth interaction is only guaranteed with magnesium.
 Magnesium is also vital for strength in teeth and bones.